Umich-DNNG/pynoise/CohnAlpha/documentation/README.md

 Output:
 - A figure where the top half represents the Cohn Alpha distribution and bottom half represents the corresponding residuals
+- A figure that represents the Cohn Alpha Counts Histogram plot

 Running through all Cohn Alpha analyses will produce an image that is similar to the following: